thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 **Links**

-* http://jrjohansson.github.com/ *Lectures on scientific computing with Python.
-Great ipython notebooks!*
+* http://scipy-lectures.github.com/ *Python Scientific Lecture Notes.
+Pretty comprehensive.*

+* http://www.scipy.org/NumPy_for_Matlab_Users  *Start here if you have Matlab experience.*

 * http://docs.python.org/2/tutorial/ *The Python tutorial.
 The official introduction.*

-* http://scipy-lectures.github.com/ *Python Scientific Lecture Notes.
-Pretty comprehensive.*
+* https://github.com/jrjohansson/scientific-python-lectures/  *Lectures on scientific computing with Python.
+Great ipython notebooks!*

+* http://learnpythonthehardway.org/book/  *Learn Python the Hard Way, 3rd Ed.
+A popular, free book that you can work through*

 * http://www.greenteapress.com/thinkpython/ *ThinkPython: A free book on Python.*

-* http://www.scipy.org/NumPy_for_Matlab_Users  *Start here if you have Matlab experience.*

 If you decide to install things manually, you need the following modules